Percapio/signINsignOUT/README.md

     json_data = json.load(data)
 ```

-Within the *for* loop, check if the current JSON file is going to contain the phone number you are looking for.
+Within the iterator, check if the current JSON file is going to contain the phone number you are looking for.
 If it does then run a function called *user_info* (you are going to write this function this later).
 ```
 if int(phone_number) == int(json_data['phone'][-4:]):
     user_info(json_data)